HR-Extreme: A High-Resolution Dataset for Extreme Weather Forecasting: Evaluation

 In the upper left heatmap, bright areas covered with several bounding boxes indicate regions with high losses where multiple extreme weather events are occurring.
 The upper right heatmap features a very large bounding box with significant losses, which means Pangu makes significant errors in predicting this extreme event.
 Comparing the upper images highlights the superior generalizability of HR-Extreme, demonstrating its capacity to reveal the varying abilities of different models to detect extreme weather.
 Specifically, it shows that NWP's predictions for extreme events outperform Pangu's in this case, particularly regarding the largest bounding box, which corresponds to excessive heat.
 This comparison confirms that the most significant loss contributions are effectively identified by extreme weather.

 The lower heatmaps further prove that the most prominent loss contributions are accurately situated within the bounding boxes.
 However, the most apparent loss areas are not always precisely centered within the bounding boxes, likely due to the movement of extreme weather events and HR-Extreme's basis on reports.
 Despite this, HR-Extreme exhibits excellent generalizability for both physical-based and deep-learning-based methods.
+We also provide more case studies of physical varibles in different extreme events in appendix \ref{app:var}.